davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 print '{} trials out of 1,000 weighted coins, or {}'.format(weighted_count, float(weighted_count)/10000)
 #output: 990 trials out of 1,000 weighted coins, or 0.099
 ```
 99 percent of the weighted coins showed 21 or more heads.
 But if we were going to hypothesize that our 21/30 coin was rigged, we wouldn't have been right 99 percent of the time.
 Because as we saw above, 2.14 percent of the fair coins showed this result too.
-To determine how many trials with outcomes of 21/30, we simply add together the weighted trials yeliding this result and the fair trials.
+To determine how many trials with outcomes of 21/30, we simply add together the weighted trials yeilding this result and the fair trials.
 990+ 193 comes out to 1183.
 1183 coin total coin tosses yielded 21 or more heads.
 However, only 990 of that outcome is weighted.
 Thus, if you would have seen 21/30 heads and you guessed the coin was rigged, you would have been correct 990 times out of 1183, or a rate of 83.68 percent of the time.

 83.68 is the number we set out to find from the outset.
 While the p-value told us that an outcome of 21+ heads was very rare, happening only 2.57 percent of the time under randomness (2.14 in our simulation), you would still be wrong 16.32 percent of the time (100-83.68).